 The Bible was written for us who read it today but not to us (1 Cor 10:11).
 Therefore, we can gain new insights by reading the Old and New Testaments through the lenses of ANE and Greco-Roman culture.
 When we read the Bible, we are looking over the shoulders of people living in very different cultural contexts.

 As we seek to comprehend their circumstances and viewpoints, we gain a greater depth of understanding.5

-Moses, by receiving his education in the Egypt’s court as the son of pharaoh’s daughter, gained unique access to the ANE myths which show close connections with Genesis 1–11 (Exod 2:1–10; Acts 7:20–22).
+Moses received his education in Egypt’s court as the son of pharaoh’s daughter.
+Thus, he gained unique access to the ANE myths which show close connections with Genesis 1–11 (Exod 2:1–10; Acts 7:20–22).

 These works exhibit commonalities with Noah’s experiences and some very important differences.
 By understanding this ancient literature, we can better grasp what Moses sought to communicate in the text of Genesis.7]

 Genesis 1 contains several features of Hebrew poetry, especially rhyme and repetition.
 Note the cadence of tohu wabohu (“formless and empty”) in verse 2.
 Thus, poetic narrative best describes this genre.

 Since poets arrange words to elicit images in our minds which create an emotional response, interpretation of Hebrew poetry should focus upon what the passage as a whole seeks to communicate.8]

 Usually, even a non-Christian knows something about the earth, the heavens, and the other elements of the world, about the motion and orbit of the stars and even their size and relative positions, about the predictable eclipses of the sun and moon, the cycles of the years and the seasons, about the kinds of animals, shrubs, stones, and so forth, and this knowledge he holds to as being certain from reason and experience.